sd576/FX-TradeHub-API/README.md

 Run the following commands in sequence to reset the database, generate new trade data, and seed the database with fresh data:

-Generates new trade data files
+Generates new trade data files:

 ```bash
 node utils/tradeGenerator.js
 ```

-Validates and updates data seeding
+Validate and updates data seeding:
 ```bash
 node utils/updateDataSeedingWithPrompt.js
 ```

-Clears and seeds the database
+Clears and seeds the database:
 ```bash
 node database/initDB.js
 ```